 (D) A statement that the permittee has reviewed all other conditions and limitations of the permit, and no other violations of the permit were discovered by the permittee.

-(c) In the event that any compliance schedule to be approved by LRAPA, pursuant to paragraph (1)(b), provides for a compliance period of greater than 6 months, LRAPA shall incorporate the compliance schedule into an Order described in paragraph 15-020(4)(a) which provides for stipulated penalties in the event of any non-compliance therewith.
+(c) In the event that any compliance schedule to be approved by LRAPA, under paragraph (1)(b), provides for a compliance period of greater than 6 months, LRAPA shall incorporate the compliance schedule into an Order described in paragraph 15-020(4)(a) which provides for stipulated penalties in the event of any non-compliance therewith.
 Stipulated penalties shall not apply to circumstances beyond the reasonable control of the permittee.
 Stipulated penalties may also be required for compliance periods of less than or equal to 6 months.
 The stipulated penalties shall be set at amounts consistent with those established under section 15-045.

 (d) The certification allowed in paragraph (1)(a) shall be signed by a Responsible Official, based on information and belief after making reasonable inquiry.
 For purposes of this rule, "Responsible Official" of the permitted facility means one of the following: